 Have an Official make a Proclamation

 A Proclamation is a public announcement.
-For Food Allergy Awareness Week, you can have an official declare the week as a week to spread food allergy awareness.
-You can write a letter or send them an email.
+For Food Allergy Awareness Week, you can have a government official declare the week as a designated time to spread food allergy awareness.
+Write a letter or send an email!

-There are variety of ways to increase awareness in your school during food allergy week.
-You can create a presentation for an assembly, set a booth with information at the cafeteria, go to individual classes, educate students about PAL (Protect A Life) by distributing brochures.
+There are a variety of ways to increase awareness in your school during Food Allergy week.
+You can create a presentation for an assembly, set a booth with information at the cafeteria, go to individual classes, or even educate students about PAL (Protect A Life) by distributing brochures.

 Food Allergy Week is one of the best ways to create awareness.